Rolf Benirschke

 Rolf Joachim Benirschke (born February 7, 1955) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He played for the San Diego Chargers from 1977 until 1986.
 He is probably most known for missing a potential 27-yard game-winning field goal in overtime of the playoff game known as the "Epic in Miami” but then getting a second chance and connecting from 29 yards fourteen minutes into overtime to win the game on January 2, 1982.

-Following his retirement from football Benirschke was hired by Merv Griffin to replace Pat Sajak as host of the daytime game show Wheel of Fortune in 1989 after seeing him on a talk show.
+Following his retirement from football, Benirschke was hired by Merv Griffin to replace Pat Sajak as host of the daytime game show Wheel of Fortune in 1989 after seeing him on a talk show.

 Early career

-He was born in Boston Massachusetts in 1955 Benirschke grew up in San Diego and attended La Jolla High School.
+He was born in Boston, Massachusetts in 1955, but grew up in San Diego, California and attended La Jolla High School.
 His father Kurt Benirschke, a German immigrant, was a pathologist at the University of California, San Diego School of Medicine and the founder/director of the Center for the Reproduction of Endangered Species at the San Diego Zoo, where Rolf worked summers in high school and college.

 Rolf Benirschke majored in zoology at the University of California, Davis, where he played football under coach Jim Sochor.
 He was selected by the Oakland Raiders in the 12th round of the 1977 NFL draft, and was then traded to the San Diego Chargers for his rookie year in the National Football League.

 In the off-season before the 1978 season (his second season) he developed chronic fever, abdominal cramps, and diarrhea.
 He learned that he had ulcerative colitis—a form of inflammatory bowel disease.